BorumTech/BorumJot-AndroidApp/app/src/main/res/raw/privacy_policy.md

 Notes and tasks written in App are encrypted.
 App complies with GDPR, COPPA, CCPA, and other privacy laws.

 **Connections**
-Data is sent to a database on GoDaddy's server.
-The bforborum.com domain currently uses an insecure (http) connection.
+Data is sent to a database on GoDaddy's server over a secure (https) connection, certified by Let's Encrypt

 **Analytics**
 Company does not track Consumers of App on any platform.
 Privacy policy changes are announced.